 The Barclays Online Savings Account is the savings account I use personally and have for the past several years.

-Barclays is a large international bank with headquarters in London that has offered a U.S. savings account with a consistently competitive interest rate for years.
+Barclays is a large international bank that offers an online savings account with a consistently competitive interest rate (not a teaser rate).

 - 4.35% APY